dieterich-lab/circtools/docs/index.rst

    contain the root `toctree` directive.

 ==================================================================
-circtools - a one-stop software solution for circular RNA research
+circtools: a one-stop software solution for circular RNA research
 ==================================================================

 Introduction